thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 ## Client-to-Issuer Request {#arbitrary-client-to-issuer-request}

-The Client first creates all TokenRequest it wants to batch.
-To do so, the client follows protocol describing issuance, such as {{RFC9578, Section 5.1}} or
-{{RFC9578, Section 6.1}}.
+The Client first generates all of the individual TokenRequest structures that are intended to be batched together.
+This request creation follows the protocol describing issuance, such as {{RFC9578, Section 5.1}} or {{RFC9578, Section 6.1}}.

-The Client then creates a BatchedTokenRequest structured as follows:
+The Client then creates a BatchedTokenRequest structure as follows:

 ~~~tls
 struct {